- Flights to Florida

-Florida4Less is a trading name of the Freedom Travel Group and are retail agents acting on behalf of Freedom Travel in connection with the sale of travel products and unless specified as the operator Florida4Less is an agent of the operator concerned.
+Florida4Less is a trading name of The Midcounties Co-operative and are retail agents acting on behalf of The Midcounties Co-operative in connection with the sale of travel products and unless specified as the operator Florida4Less is an agent of the operator concerned.
 All bookings accepted by us and arrangements made by us are subject to the terms and conditions of the operator concerned and we have no direct contractual liability to you in connection with the travel product specified except as may be imposed by English law.
 The terms and conditions of the operator concerned can be found in the back of the appropriate holiday brochure.
 OR you may request a copy of the terms and conditions BEFORE you proceed with any booking with Florida4Less or its associated companies and trading names:

 The information on this Web site is as accurate as possible.
 We cannot, however, accept any liability for losses or damages that you may suffer arising out of your use of this Web site.
 This Web site also includes links to external Web sites.
 These sites are in the majority of cases links to official tourist board sites and are intended to be useful sources of travel information.
 However, we are not responsible for the content of these Web sites and we accept no liability for losses or damage caused by using this information.

 Your statutory rights are not affected and English law will administer any dispute.